-OMAHA (DTN) -- A stormy late-week forecast for the Midwest, and more chronic dryness in the Southern Plains, are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- Stormy conditions for the Midwest and Northern Plains, and better rain chances for central Brazil soybean areas, are the key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at email@example.com